-Inflammation may link obesity and adverse pregnancy outcomesJanuary 10th, 2012 in Health
+Inflammation may link obesity and adverse pregnancy outcomesJanuary 10, 2012 in Medicine & Health / Health

 A number of different immunological mechanisms ensure the successful establishment and maintenance of pregnancy.
 Imbalance in these mechanisms is associated with adverse pregnancy outcomes.
 In a review published in Advances in Neuroimmune Biology, researchers from the Institute of Life Science, College of Medicine at Swansea University in the UK examine the impact of maternal obesity on the inflammatory responses in tissues of both the mother and the child.

 "While great progress has been made in elucidating the immunological mechanisms that ensure reproductive success, we now need to understand the impact of a very modern epidemic on immune response at the materno-fetal interface, as well on the mother and the child," said lead investigator Catherine A. Thornton, PhD.
 "Inflammation may have a key role in many of the detrimental effects of obesity in non-pregnant individuals, and emerging data suggest that inflammation also links obesity and adverse pregnancy outcomes."